LordSyrupy/LordSyrupysLocalization/README.md

 Maintained by Willow and MaidNight.

-This mod aims to provide a fresh user experience for War Thunder by changing the names of vehicles to be more accurate to real-life.
+This mod aims to provide a fresh user experience for War Thunder by changing the names of vehicles and weaponry to be more accurate to real-life.

 A full list of changes can be found in the CHANGELOG file.